Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 US brand based in California.
 Sold direct and through Amazon.

 The serum has a thicker, almost milky texture compared with C E Ferulic.
 Some users prefer the feel; others find it slow to absorb.
+Because you activate the powder yourself, expect a slightly gritty first few uses until it fully dissolves.

 5. Paula's Choice C15 Super Booster — Layering Booster (Verdict: Best layering booster)